geekobueno/IONOT-MVP-sample/README.md

 # Training Management Platform Backend

-This repository contains the backend implementation for a **Training Management Platform**.
+This repository contains the  implementation for a **Training Management Platform**.
 The platform facilitates project assignment, progress tracking, and administrative monitoring to streamline candidate training and performance evaluation.

 ## **Features**
 ### **1. Project Management**